 All of our dysphagia electrdodes are interchangeable with all of our NMES/sEMG devices.
 Please note the Aspire device will use 05A167 sEMG in conjunction with our standard dysphagia electrodes.

-Spectramed, Inc. is a proud partner of Medline Industries.
-Simply contact Medline and they will setup your account if you do not already have one.
-Choose which training course you would like to take and you will receive an enrollment invite by email to login.
+Choose which training course you would like to take and fill in the course participant information.
+Purchase the course and you will receive an invite email to login.
 It's that simple!

 This is a built in safety mechanism to alert the user of a loose or bad connection to the electrodes.
 The simple way to troubleshoot is to check both the wire connection going into the device and the connection to the electrode.
 If both are securely connected and you still receive this message replace with new electrodes.

 NMES uses a device that sends electrical pulses through electrodes placed on the skin to the nerves.
 The pulses are modified and manipulated to excite the nerves.
 This input causes muscles to contract.

 The Guardian Way is a fundamentally different approach for the treatment of dysphagia.
 The Guardian way utilizes neuromuscular electrical stimulation (NMES) and surface electromyography (sEMG) to promote improved strength, timing, and reeducation of muscles used for swallowing.
 The protocol used is specifically designed for use with the small muscles involved in swallowing.